srinivas-nadendla/Promises-ExtJs/README.md

 The Promise is an object and it is used for asynchronous computations.
 A Promise represents an operation that hasn't completed yet, but is expected in the future.

-Promise natively intoduced in the ECMAScript-6 but before that we have lot of implementations of it like Q, RSVP.js, WinJs, when.js.
+Promise natively introduced in the ECMAScript-6 but before that we have lot of implementations of it like Q, RSVP.js, WinJs, when.js.

 States of Promise
 --------------------------